jrdennisoss/dosboxrm/RMDOS_API.md

 information on loop mode.
 This always returns zero, but as far as I can tell, nothing checks the return value.

-### Command/Function 04h - Probably Stop Media Handle
+### Command/Function 04h - Stop or Pause Media Handle
-This is likely a command to tell the player to stop or pause a video.
+This command tells the player to stop or pause a video.
 I see Return to Zork call this on a specific media handle usually before it closes the handle.
-Also, LOTR calls down on this when the user hits the ESC key.
+Also, Lord of the Rings calls down on this when the user hits the ESC key or spacebar.
 Currently returns 0.

 ### Command/Function 09h - Set Parameter
 I'm pretty confident this is a "set parameter" function.
 For most of these I am just ignoring them as I do